hidayathms/terraform-basics/README.md

 Atributes : they are the properties of the machine that would be comming up post the creation of the resources.
 ex: public_ip, private_ip, public_dns, arn etc.

+## How authentication to aws cloud is happening from workstation
+Workstation is authentication is via IAM roles attached to the WKS